 If you want to hire a designer, developer, or web agency, to do the work for you, the price can get pretty steep.
 While there’s nothing wrong with that, you do have some other options.
 Because WordPress is free, open source software, you can build your own cost-effective website if you don’t mind a bit of work.
-So, how much will creating a WordPress website actually cost if you’re doing it yourself?

-The real answer is that it depends on how you go about choosing the products and services you’ll need to create an effective site.
+So, how much does creating a WordPress website cost if you’re going the DIY route?
+It all depends on how you go about choosing the products and services you’ll need to create an effective site.
 In this post, we’re going to look at what costs you can expect as a DIYer and help you make well-informed choices to get the best bang for your buck.

 The first thing you will need (if you don’t have it already) is a domain name.
-Your domain name is the URL (like wpsitecare.com) that people will type in to find your website.
+Your domain name is the URL (like “wpsitecare.com”) that people will type in to find your website.

 There are two free resources you can use when choosing your domain name.
 KnowEm allows you to search for names to see if a matching domain and social accounts are available.
 For example, if you check wpsitecare, you’d see that we have the .com, Twitter, Facebook, and several other accounts for that name.

 If social accounts for branding are not a concern, you can use Lean Domain Search to search only for available domain names.
 This service will allow you to see related domain names that are available or premium domains that are for sale through GoDaddy and Sedo.